Our funding partners

 The Zero Childhood Cancer Program offers a unique opportunity to implement a revolutionary new approach to childhood cancer treatment, but it is complex, and it is expensive.
 That’s what makes the support of our funding partners so critical.

-Over the next three years, ZERO will undergo significant expansion, so by 2023 every Australian child with cancer will have access to the Program.
-The ZERO platform will also be enhanced to include new research technologies and tests, with the aim of increasing the range of treatment options able to be recommended.
-This expansion will generate significant additional costs, making funding support even more crucial.
+ZERO has undergone a significant expansion, so now every Australian child with cancer has access to the Program.
+The ZERO platform is continuously being enhanced to include new research technologies and tests, with the aim of increasing the range of treatment options that are able to be recommended.
+The cutting-edge technology involved in ZERO is expensive, making funding support even more crucial.

 The Zero Childhood Cancer Capacity Campaign

-The Zero Childhood Cancer Capacity Campaign is a joint initiative of Children’s Cancer Institute and Sydney Children’s Hospital Foundation − a national, landmark campaign that has harnessed unprecedented collaborative fundraising energy.?
+The Zero Childhood Cancer Capacity Campaign is a joint initiative of Children’s Cancer Institute and Sydney Children’s Hospitals Foundation − a national, landmark campaign that has harnessed unprecedented collaborative fundraising energy.

 Capacity campaign supporters include: